kambanwait/Accordion-Shortcodes/readme.txt

 For bug reports or feature requests or if you'd like to contribute to the plugin you can check everything out on [Github](https://github.com/philbuchanan/Accordion-Shortcodes/).

 == Changelog ==
+= 1.2.4 =
+* Added a span.close text to the php so users have a way to close an open accordion, on multiple of single accordions.
+Styling's required

 = 1.2.3 =
 * Added the shortcode parameter when calling shortcode_atts()